 WisDOT recognizes businesses located in work zones have special needs.
-It's critical that customers have access to businesses and that they continue to visit them, regardless of any road work inconvenience.
+It's critical that customers have access to businesses and that they continue to visit them throughout any highway or bridge project.

 The In This Together program includes:

 - Workbook and case studies that demonstrate techniques that have been successfully used in communities throughout Wisconsin.

 - Promotional samples showing a variety of examples of how businesses have promoted their businesses during construction.

 This program is offered to business and community leaders as an idea source as they plan for road construction in their area.

 Through communication and cooperation, businesses can not only survive, but thrive, when road construction comes to town.